 The main difference between renting a property and owning one is that you will more than likely choose or need to move much more often if you are renting.
 There are a number of reasons for this, but part of it will come from the fact that you are able to; there aren’t so many ties when you rent compared to when you own, and moving is much easier.
-Therefore, if you want to move because your family is growing or you get a new job somewhere further away, or perhaps because you are now ready to buy a property, there’s no real reason to stop you.
+Therefore, if you want to move because your family is growing or you get a new job somewhere further away, or perhaps because you are now ready to buy a property, this property management suggests that there’s no real reason to stop you.

 Every move involves a lot of paperwork (sometimes actual paper, sometimes online, depending on the landlord and agent you are using).
 There are various different forms to complete and important documents to go through before signing them.
 Although this may seem tedious, it really is crucial you do read them before agreeing to anything; if you just sign without checking things through, you might find you are liable for something you had no idea about.